 The month of August saw the Youth Charter continue with its project and programme development in preparation for the coming academic year, this included the development of the YC Digiwise Physical Activity project as a legacy to the CBBC Summer Social FREE schools event.

-The YC Digiwise Physical Activity project will increase physical literacy for children and young people in Newham through an ‘interactively active and actively interactive’ programme.
+The YC Digiwise Physical Activity project will increase physical literacy for children and young people in Salford through an ‘interactively active and actively interactive’ programme.
 The YC Digiwise Physical Activity project is being developed in partnership with Amaven.
 The Amaven Platform and Software for delivering, measuring, monitoring and improving Physical Literacy and Health & Wellbeing in Primary Schools.